 Obviously, things don’t scale — I can’t have one-on-ones with everyone in the company, but we have a hierarchy and I regularly have FaceTime calls with the team leads.
 Keep a document with notes about the people you talk to so you can follow up on previous calls and see if problems are fixed.
 Use this for feedback when something annoys you — instead of blowing up in Slack or asking for a video call, I just make a note in my one-on-one file and then discuss this after some time away from it.
 Usually I find the issue wasn’t as big of a deal or the person didn’t realize or didn’t mean something the way it was perceived.
 And the fact alone that you make a note will calm you down, as it’s not forgotten, just delayed.

 Video calls are great, but sometimes you just want to hang out in person.
 At PSPDFKit, we have retreats twice a year.
 This isn’t that much.
 Last year we all gathered in Italy, and it feels like forever since we last met in Vienna in February.
 Greece is coming up next!

 Every company is different and every retreat is different — the common factor is that they are fun, they bring the team together, and it really feels like being among friends.
 Retreats are also where we talk a lot about problems and the general company direction.
 It’s a great way to catch up with people, get to know new faces, and try new flavors of gin :)

 This is the second part of our series about communication.
-Don’t miss the first part: How to Use Slack and Not Go Crazy.
+Don’t miss the first part: How to Use Slack and Not Go Bananas.

 If you’d like to learn more about this topic, watch my talk from NSSpain, where I discussed Effective Remote Communication and our experience here at PSPDFKit.